PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

 ![](winner.svg)
 <p>
- In the graph, the total game index is way more than 190.
+ In the graph, the total game index is 190.
 This time, the player has a good luck.
 We can have a up forward trend here. the strategy works once the player has a large amount of win in each sub-sequence.
-While several loss-weighted sub-sequence happened, the player still have have enough ending budget to afford the double wager for next time.
+While several loss-weighted sub-sequence happened, the player still has enough ending budget to afford the double wager for next time.
 </p>
 <p>